Inventsable/lokney/components/Menus/README.md

   <Menus refresh debug />
 ```

 Menus contain reload and a custom context menu, passing an event to a local method each time the context menu is clicked.
-Note that `this.doSomething` is called for both menu items, though the second item will trigger `this.localMethod` after the `@contextClick` event.
+Note that `this.doSomething` is called for both menu items, though the last item will trigger `this.localMethod` after the `@contextClick` event.
 ```html
 <Menus refresh
   @contextClick="this.doSomething"